edart76/tree/README.md

 data-tree : https://pypi.org/project/data-tree/
  - focus on optimisation
- - *interesting* naming convention for functions and arguments anytree : anytree.readthedocs.io/en/latest/intro.html
+ - *interesting* naming convention for functions and arguments

+anytree : anytree.readthedocs.io/en/latest/intro.html
  - discrete classes of tree nodes
  - provides mixin for any python object to be a direct node in the tree, instead of just referenced by a node
  - quite class-heavy
- - fun methods for pretty-printing tree contents Disney's dRig : https://media.disneyanimation.com/uploads/production/publication_asset/7/asset/dRigTalk_v05.pdf
+ - fun methods for pretty-printing tree contents

+Disney's dRig : https://media.disneyanimation.com/uploads/production/publication_asset/7/asset/dRigTalk_v05.pdf
- - allows live inheritance and overrides by ancestor lookup or by layers NXT :
+ - allows live inheritance and overrides by ancestor lookup or by layers

+NXT :
  - very interesting
+ - also allows instancing, though less extensively than in dRig